firecracker-microvm/firecracker/CONTRIBUTING.md

 # Contributions Welcome

-Firecracker is already running production workloads within AWS, but it's still day 1 on the journey guided by our [mission](CHARTER.md).
+Firecracker is running serverless workloads at scale within AWS, but it's still day 1 on the journey guided by our [mission](CHARTER.md).
 There's a lot more to build and we welcome all contributions.